rohit1208ag/jenkins/README.md

 If the job fails you will be notified via an email.

-For any queries please feel free to reach our Developer : **Rohit Annasaheb Ragde**
+For any queries please feel free to reach our Developer : **Mr. Rohit Annasaheb Ragde**

 # Many Thanks!